-Internal communications is a broad term that covers many areas of business.
+What’s the first thing that comes to mind when you hear the term ‘internal communications’?
+An email from the boss?
+A date for the staff party?
+An update on the expenses procedure?
+Internal communications includes all these elements, and many more.
+It’s a broad term that covers many areas of business.
 As such, there are many internal communication types that need to take place within an organisation.
-While one of the traditional examples of internal communication is a memo from the boss, the truth is that this is just one small part of the bigger picture.
+While one of the traditional internal communication examples is a memo from the boss, the truth is that this is just one small part of the bigger picture.
 Internal communication comprises many varieties of exchanges between leadership, departments, teams and colleagues, covering a wide range of topics and issues.

-In this blog, we take an in-depth look at the seven key types of communication in business, and how best to apply them in your internal communication strategy.
+In this blog, we take an in-depth look at the seven fundamental types of internal communications and how best to apply them in your internal communication strategy.
+With the right tactics, you can make each internal communication stream work harder for your business.

 - Information delivery